Page 1: Biography

 Gross, Richard Oliver

-This biography, written by Jock Phillips, was first published in the Dictionary of New Zealand Biography, vol 4, 1998, and updated in January, 2012.
+This biography, written by Jock Phillips, was first published in the Dictionary of New Zealand Biography in 1998.
+It was updated in January, 2012.

 Richard Oliver Gross made a major contribution to public sculpture in New Zealand between the wars.
 He was born in Barrow-in-Furness, Lancashire, England, on 10 January 1882 to George Gross, an engine-driver, and his wife, Emma Eliza Lines.
 After attending Barrow grammar school, he received training as a sculptor, first at the Camberwell School of Arts and Crafts under Albert Toft, an academic sculptor heavily schooled in the classics, and then in various London studios.
 In his 20s Gross lived in South Africa as an architectural carver; his experiences made him a lifelong opponent of that country's racial policies.
 While there he married Ethel Jane Bailey at Pietermaritzburg on 25 July 1912.
 Two years later they moved to New Zealand and began farming near Helensville, where Gross became a director of the Kaipara Co-op Dairy Company.